BRUSH 15

 will this work on hooded eyes?

-about 30% of community members mention having hooded eyes and most find brush 15 works well for blending and transition shades. roughly 12% with smaller or heavily hooded lids feel it is a bit large for precise crease placement and prefer pairing it with brush 13 or 14 for detail work. many still use brush 15 as their finishing blender even on hooded eyes.
+about 20% of community members specifically mention using brush 15 on hooded eyes with good results, especially for transition shades and all-over blending. however, around 12% with smaller or more hooded lids find it a touch too large for precise crease placement and prefer pairing it with a smaller brush like the 13 or 14 for detail work.

-does it work with cream eyeshadows or just powder?
+does it work with cream and liquid eyeshadows?